markmccoid/myCodeDocs/docs/reactnative/react-native.md

 Some useful props for the FlatList

 - **onEndReached** (function) - when the end of the list is reached this function will be called.
 There is a threshold prop also that lets you determine when the "end" is reached and thus when the function is called.
+This is useful when you want to load more data when the end of the list is reached.
 - **keyboardDismissMode** - Super useful if you are doing any type of auto querying based on entry in a list box.
 If this is set to **on-drag**, then when you drag the FlatList, the keyboard dismisses.
 This is also on the ScrollView.
+- **ListHeaderComponent** - You can pass a component to this prop and it will render as the header to your FlatList.
+You can also pass a style object via ListHeaderComponentStyle.
+Not sure of the use case for the style prop as you can simply style the header component.
+- **onContentSizeChange** - prop accepts a function that will be called when the content size changes.
+Not really sure when it is called, but will be called whenever you change the data being sent to the FlatList that causes a rerender.
+- **onScroll** - This prop accepts a function that will be called whenever an onScroll Event occurs.
+You can throttle this using the **scrollEventThrottle** property.
+Since scrolling will produce a lot of events, be aware of this.

 ## Styling a FlatList